ktikus/cv/index.md

 **Accenture**
 *Dec 2017 - Jan 2019 (1 year 2 months)*
 Responsibilities:
+- **System analysis:** Assessed existing system architectures to identify potential improvements and integrate new technologies effectively.
+- **Solution design:** Worked on architectural solutions that addressed critical business requirements while ensuring scalability and future growth.
-- **Communication with Clients:** Acted as the primary technical point of contact, articulating complex technical concepts and project progress to stakeholders and aligning project objectives with client needs.
+- **Communication with clients:** Acted as the primary technical point of contact, articulating complex technical concepts and project progress to stakeholders and aligning project objectives with client needs.
-- **Architectural Design:** Crafted comprehensive architectural solutions that addressed critical business requirements while ensuring scalability and future growth.
-- **System Analysis:** Assessed and diagnosed system architectures to identify potential improvements and integrate new technologies effectively.
-- **Requirements Clarification:** Collaborated with clients to refine and translate business needs into detailed technical requirements, ensuring a mutual understanding and setting projects up for success.
 - **Estimation:** Provided accurate estimations for project deliverables, resource allocation, and timelines, contributing to the overall project planning and scheduling.
+- **Team leading:** Directed a team of software engineers, fostering a collaborative environment and ensuring the alignment of the team's efforts with project goals.
-- **Organisation and Supervising of the Development Process:** Led and coordinated development activities, ensuring adherence to best practices and maintaining project momentum.
+- **Organisation and supervising of the development process:** Led and coordinated development activities, ensuring adherence to best practices and maintaining project momentum.
-- **Development:** Spearheaded the coding efforts, delivering high-quality software components and systems that met rigorous standards.
+- **Development:** Delivering high-quality software components and systems that met industry standards.
-- **Code Review:** Oversaw code reviews to enforce coding standards and practices, promoting code quality and maintainability.
+- **Code review:** Oversaw code reviews to enforce coding standards and practices, promoting code quality and maintainability.
-- **Tech Notes for Developer Teams:** Created detailed technical documentation to guide and assist developer teams in understanding project architecture and coding standards.

 **Tools & Technologies:** C#, ASP.NET Web API, ARM templates, App Services, Cloud Services, API Management, git, TeamCity, OctopusDeploy